nju-websoft/JAPE/README.md

 * Numpy

 ## Datasets
 In our experiment, we do not use all the triples in datasets.
 For relationship triples, we select a portion whose head and tail entities are popular.
 For attribute triples, we discard their values due to diversity and cross-linguality.

-The whole datasets can be find [here](http://ws.nju.edu.cn/jape/).
+The whole datasets can be found [here](http://ws.nju.edu.cn/jape/).

 ## Running and parameters
 > Due to the instability of embedding-based methods, it is acceptable that the results fluctuate a little bit (±1%) when running code repeatedly.

 > If you have any difficulty or question in running code and reproducing expriment results, please email to zqsun.nju@gmail.com and whu@nju.edu.cn.

 ## Citation
 If you use this model or code, please cite it as follows:
 _Zequn Sun, Wei Hu, Chengkai Li.
-Cross-lingual Entity Alignment via Joint Attribute-Preserving Embedding.
+Cross-Lingual Entity Alignment via Joint Attribute-Preserving Embedding.
 In: ISWC 2017._